Skip to contents

 Simulations for Visual Predictive Checks (VPC)

 This vignette shows how to generate simulations for generation of VPC plots.
-While NMsim does not include any functionality for summarizing quantiles or plotting, it provides powerful ways to obtain the simulated data needed.
+While NMsim does not include any functionality for summarizing quantiles or plotting, it provides a powerful and simple interface to obtain the simulations.
 We shall see how the tidyvpc package easily creates VPC plots based on the simulation results.

 Default option: reuse estimation data for simulation